Tausif1790/GoalIndia/notes.md

 like "ProductSpecification" class where it needed (BrandSpecification, TypeSpecification)

 //projection ==> the process of changing an object into a new form, often with only the properties that will be used

+//[FromQuery] ==> // so giving controller a hint that this is Query Params from request (see in postmat there is one tab called "Params") not a obect from request body